Horacio Matarasso: Contributions to birdwatching

 Since 1996 dictates Birding courses in different locations in Argentina and Chile.
 He has participated as an honorary advisor of national and provincial governments, representing the country in meetings held in other continents (USA, England, etc.).
 In 2008, he chaired the XII Argentina Ornithological Meeting.
 In 2010, along with Tito Narosky wrote the Checklist of Birds of Argentina.

 His biggest contribution, however, could be the impact on bird watching in South America.
-From 2008 he began working on the development and integration of birding in South America and is currently the Chairman of the Organizing Committee of the South American Bird Fair, the main point of contact between the birders across the continent.
+From 2008, he has worked on the development and integration of birding in South America and is currently the Chairman of the Organizing Committee of the South American Bird Fair, the main point of contact between the birders across the continent.